Teemu Keisteri: Early career

 He appeared in a music video by the rock band Pariisin Kevät, directed as an old-school video.

 Spread

 Keisteri originally mastered Windows95man during the Flow Festival 2013, which caught the attention of many journalists and bloggers.
 He also caught the attention of electronic artist Evian Christ, from which who posted a picture of Keisteri over social media, making the character viral.
-Since then, his home videos circulated worldwide, he also got invited to multiple music festivals, even working as a DJ in Finnair flight.
+Since then, his home videos circulated worldwide, he was also invited to multiple music festivals, even working as a DJ in Finnair flight.
 Several months later, he performed at Helsinki's new year festival for 2022, hosted at the Helsinki City Hall.
-Other than his character, Keisteri possesses another character named Ukkeli, based on masculinity and greek statues.
+Other than his character, Keisteri possesses another character named Ukkeli, based on masculinity and Greek statues.
 Ukkeli has since became popular and had appeared on some t-shirts.

 Musical projects

-Another project Keisteri is part of is Peu, which is an 80's dance band which specialized in making dark pop music.
+Another project Keisteri is part of is Peu, which is an 1980s dance band which specialized in making dark pop music.